dlira2/Nutanix-tools-for-AHV/README.md

      datetime,
      xlsxwriter,
      sys,
-     tqdm. ( only for version v1.0 to v1.6)

 It is possible to execute connections "Safe" and not "Secure". to avoid placing IP and password repeatedly.